jenkinsci/signpath-plugin/README.md

 1. Add a Trusted Build System on SignPath and copy the generated **Trusted Build System Token**
 2. Link the Trusted Build System to all projects that are build with it
-3. Add one or more CI users (e.g. one per team) and copy the generated **CI User Token** (API Token)
+3. Add one or more CI users (e.g. one per team) and copy the generated **API Token**

 On Jenkins:

 1. Store the **Trusted Build System Token** in a System Credential (Under Manage Jenkins / Manage Credentials)
-2. Store the CI User Token(s) in a System Credential so that it is available to the build pipelines of the respective projects
+2. Store the API Token(s) in a System Credential so that it is available to the build pipelines of the respective projects

 _Note: Currently, the SignPath plugin requires you to use **git** as your source control system.
 The git repository origin information is extracted and included in the signing request._